-Like Netflix, Amazon has its own set of original series - Transparent, Alpha House and Mozart in the Jungle among others - but, generally speaking, they don't receive the same fanfare as their Netflix-bred brethren.
+Like Netflix, Amazon has its own set of original series - Transparent, The Man in the High Castle, and Mr Robot among others - but, generally speaking, they don't receive the same fanfare as their Netflix-bred brethren.

-The two big differentiators between the services are the fact that access to Prime Instant Video comes standard with a subscription to Amazon Prime, and Amazon has its own proprietary set-top box, the Amazon Fire TV.
+The two big differentiators between the services are the fact that access to Amazon's streaming service comes standard with a subscription to Amazon Prime – meaning access to Amazon Music and premium delivery services – and Amazon has its own proprietary set-top box, the $69 Amazon Fire TV.

-As far as its cost, a subscription to Amazon Prime will run you $99/£99 a year - which is even less than Netflix, though like Netflix, Prime Instant Video also offers a 30-day free trial so you don't have to pony up any money when you first start.
+As far as its cost, a subscription to Amazon Prime will run up around $10.99 per month, just under Netflix's basic plan, though there's also a 30-day free trial so you don't have to pony up any money when you first start.

 3. Hulu and Hulu Plus

 Video streaming service Hulu offers big-name titles like The Simpsons, Saturday Night Live, and South Park alongside a huge number of titles from NBC, FOX and Comedy Central.
 It's also the only streaming service app on the Nintendo Switch aside from the newly-included Youtube app.

 Hulu comes in two flavors: the standard on-demand streaming service you've always known and loved, and the new Hulu with Live TV.

 The former works well and is well worth its cost of entry – especially since Hulu's price cut brought the monthly subscription to only $5.99.
 Sure, it'll air with a few advertisements, but it's nothing you're not used to coming from traditional cable.
 On the homepage you'll find highlighted shows based on your past visits to the site as well as curated content from Hulu HQ.
 This includes game trailers, new movie trailers, popular clips from last week's new episodes as well as a few themed playlists.
 You can signup for a free trial on its website.